totm12/pyqgisdams/README.md

 ## Repo Structure
 ```
 pyqgisdams
-│   README.md
+│   README.md (You are here)
 │
 └───img
-│   │   Contains all images used within repo.
+│   │   Contains all images used within this repo.
-│
-│
-│
 └───src
-    │   Contains dams_qgis.py for use in QGIS as well a user-guide.
+    │   Contains dams_qgis.py for use in QGIS as well the user-guide.
 ```

 ## Introduction